DPDK/dpdk/doc/guides/nics/mlx5.rst

     <Primary_PCI_BDF>,representor=pf[0,1]vf[0-2]

+- ``repr_matching_en`` parameter [int]

+  - 0. If representor matching is disabled, then there will be no implicit item added.
+As a result, ingress flow rules will match traffic coming to any port, not only the port on which flow rule is created.

+  - 1. If representor matching is enabled (default setting), then each ingress pattern template has an implicit REPRESENTED_PORT item added.
+Flow rules based on this pattern template will match the vport associated with port on which rule is created.

 - ``max_dump_files_num`` parameter [int]

   The maximum number of files per PMD entity that may be created for debug information.